lelylan/simple-oauth2/README.md

 * `site` - Required OAuth2 server site.
 * `authorizationPath` - Authorization path for the OAuth2 server.
 Defaults to `/oauth/authorize`.
 * `tokenPath` - Access token path for the OAuth2 server.
 Defaults to `/oauth/token`.
+* `revocationPath` - Revocation token path for the OAuth2 server.
+Defaults to `/oauth/revoke`.
 * `useBasicAuthorizationHeader` - Whether or not the `Authorization: Basic ...` header is set on the request.
 Defaults to `true`.
 * `clientSecretParameterName` - Parameter name for the client secret.
 Defaults to `client_secret`.